bilLkarkariy/Hi-AmplifyXA/README.md

 ## 🤝 Get Involved

 *   **For CMOs & Marketing Leaders:**
     Are you a leader who believes marketing's value should be measured in revenue, not just clicks?
 We are building our platform with 12 visionary partners.
-Learn more about our **[Founding-Customer Program](URL_VERS_LA_PAGE_FCP)**.
+Learn more about our **https://www.amplifyxa.com**.

 *   **For Engineers & Builders:**
     Are you passionate about solving complex data problems that have a real impact on business?
 We're building a culture of engineering excellence focused on clarity and results.
-Follow our journey here and on [LinkedIn](URL_VERS_VOTRE_LINKEDIN_PERSONNEL).
+Follow our journey here and on [LinkedIn](https://www.linkedin.com/in/billel-helali-b7a07316b/).

 ---